fastforwardlabs/summarize./README.md

 # **Summarize.**
-A revamping of the Cloudera Fast Forward Labs Brief application showcasing updated methodology for extractive and abstractive text summarization.

 The primary output of this repository is the **Summarize.** application, a prototype user interface for automatic text summarization.
 It includes the ability to apply both abstractive and extractive summarization models on various types of documents, from excerpts of Wikipedia to news articles.
 Users can also input their own text to summarize.

 ![](images/summarize_full_screengrab.png)